 Make sure to customize your invoice template with an editable personal message box, which allows you to edit messages you may include within invoices.
 Also, you should ensure you use polite and professional language so that you don’t convey the wrong meaning to your clients.
 A simple “Thank You” or “Season Greetings” can solidify your relationship with your clients.

 Specify All Terms

-A custom invoice template without multiple dates sections would produce invalid invoices.
+A custom invoice template without multiple date sections would produce invalid invoices.
 Therefore, you should develop a custom invoice template that allows for the inclusion of important dates.
-Providing fields for these dates is in line with the general terms of purchase that exists between your company and your clients.
+Providing fields for these dates is in line with the general terms of purchase that exist between your company and your clients.

-It would be best if you made provision for inclusion of violation section on your custom invoice template.
+It would be best if you made a provision for the inclusion of the violation section on your custom invoice template.
 Depending on the type of client you are writing an invoice for at any given period, you may edit the template to reflect existing penalties for the delay of payment.